 As long as the child saves enough money to buy the pet in the first place, subsequent costs are magically met, even in the poorest households.

-Perhaps we need a few more narratives about the realities of pet ownership.
+Perhaps we need a few more narratives about the realities of pet adoption.
+One excellent example is The Stray by Molly Ruttan.

-One of the most honest kids’ books I’ve seen about wanting a pet real bad is by Mo Willems.
+One of the more emotionally honest kids’ books I’ve seen about wanting a pet real bad is The Pigeon Wants A Puppy! by Mo Willems.

 While the unthinking acquisition of pets are generally considered great in stories for children, when it happens in a story for adults we get an uneasy feeling.
 In the 2014 film Wildlike, an uncle suggests to his niece that they buy a dog together.
 This foreshadows abuse.